 GENERAL COMPETITION ORGANISATION

 The organisers of the competition for school children usually face a number of problems related to the young age of participants and limited funding.
 If we are talking about a country as vast as Russia, the problems increase.
-In this chapter the problems of organising a school competition in statistics in Russia are discussed, and possible ways to solve them using modern technologies and approaches are shown.
+In this chapter, the problems of organising a school competition in statistics in Russia are discussed, and possible ways to solve them using modern technologies and approaches are shown.

 2.1 Purpose of The competition